Australian student released from North Korea says he's 'very good'

 An Australian government source familiar with the situation said Sigley was due to travel to Tokyo from Beijing.
 Sigley is married to a Japanese woman, Yuka Morinaga.

-Prime Minister Scott Morrison interrupted Parliament earlier on Thursday to confirm that Sigley had been freed.
+Prime Minister Scott Morrison interrupted parliament earlier on Thursday to confirm that Sigley had been freed.

 Morrison later said in a statement that Swedish authorities had helped secure the student’s release.